 Joan is the Vice President at Zimmerman Ind., Inc. and has more than 30 years of experience in the areas of finance, human resources and marketing.
 As a lifelong resident of Lancaster County, she has been an active community volunteer for years, serving as church treasurer, president of the PTA and a member of the Lancaster Chamber of Commerce.
 Joan enjoys spending time with her husband Jerry, her children and grandchildren.

-Alissa is currently employed at Conrad Weiser Area School District as a secondary Assistant Principal.
-Her background includes professional work in advertising, marketing, teaching and school administration for a combined 16 years.
-She enjoys Caribbean travel, playing tennis and following Clemson athletics.
-She resides in Denver with her husband Chad and son Jack.
+Alissa is currently employed at Conrad Weiser Area School District as the Director of Accountability and Innovation.
+She is a Clemson graduate (BS), and a Lebanon Valley College graduate (MBA), and earned two degrees from Drexel University; M.S.Ed., and Ed.D.
+Her professional background includes work in advertising, marketing, education, and school administration for over 25 years.
+She enjoys warm weather travel, playing tennis, and following Clemson athletics.
+Alissa resides in Denver with her husband Chad and son Jack.

-Michelle is employed by Booz Allen Hamilton as a contractor to the Centers for Disease Control and Prevention’s National Program of Cancer Registries.
-Michelle has 25 years of experience in cancer registries and is currently providing support for registry operations and developing specifications for cancer registry software.
+Michelle is employed by Katmai Government Services as a contractor to the Centers for Disease Control and Prevention’s National Program of Cancer Registries.
+Michelle has 25 years of experience in cancer registries and is currently the subject matter expert team lead.
 Michelle resides in Berks County with her husband, Jay.
 She enjoys traveling the country as well as the Caribbean.